 And now I want you to do the same.

 2 Allow it to Align My Priorities

-Taking care of my body, mind, and soul helps me to carry out my mission and use my spiritual gifts at my greatest ability.
+Taking care of my body, mind, and soul helps me to carry out my mission and use my spiritual gifts to my greatest ability.

 And, I am motivated to take better care of myself through the Holy Spirit’s self-control.

 Because of this, I can finally do (or not do) the things that are helpful to my self-care.
-I have an easier time completing my self-care because I receive supernatural power.
+I can more easily complete my self-care because I receive supernatural support and encouragement.